-Dick’s Island is a small island (1.42 ha; 3.5 acre) located in Passamaquoddy Bay, Charlotte County, close to the Caughey-Taylor Nature Preserve.
+Dick’s Island is a 1.42 hectares (3.5 acres) island located in Passamaquoddy Bay, Charlotte County, close to the Caughey-Taylor Nature Preserve.
 It provides nesting habitat for black-backed gulls, cormorants, almost two hundred pairs of herring gulls, and well over a hundred pairs of eider ducks.
 It is also a popular feeding area for bald eagles.
 There are a large number of Canada yew shrubs on the island, a species normally found in rich forest habitats.

 The island’s surface is approximately 10% rock outcrop, 45% dense woody shrubs (raspberry, Canada yew, red-berried elder) and 45% non-woody vegetation (fireweed, stinging nettle, jewelweed).
 In addition, white birch, trembling aspen, and white spruce occasionally rise above the dominant shrub and herbaceous plants.